Hewlett Packard Enterprise (NYSE:HPE) Releases FY 2021 Earnings Guidance

-Hewlett Packard Enterprise (NYSE:HPE) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Hewlett Packard Enterprise (NYSE:HPE) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.880-$1.960 for the period, compared to the Thomson Reuters consensus estimate of $1.890.
-The company issued revenue guidance of -.Hewlett Packard Enterprise also updated its FY21 guidance to $1.88-1.96 EPS.
+The company issued revenue guidance of -.Hewlett Packard Enterprise also updated its Q4 2021 guidance to $0.440-$0.520 EPS.

-Hewlett Packard Enterprise (NYSE:HPE) last issued its quarterly earnings results on Wednesday, September 1st.
-The technology company reported $0.47 EPS for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.05.
-The firm had revenue of $6.90 billion for the quarter, compared to analyst estimates of $6.93 billion.
-Hewlett Packard Enterprise had a net margin of 3.73% and a return on equity of 8.33%.
-The business’s revenue for the quarter was up 1.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $0.32 EPS.
-As a group, equities research analysts expect that Hewlett Packard Enterprise will post 0.73 EPS for the current year.

-A number of equities research analysts have recently issued reports on HPE shares.
-Morgan Stanley reaffirmed a hold rating and issued a $18.00 price objective on shares of Hewlett Packard Enterprise in a research note on Friday, July 2nd.
-Stifel Nicolaus initiated coverage on shares of Hewlett Packard Enterprise in a research report on Monday, May 17th.
-They set a buy rating and a $20.00 price target for the company.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Hewlett Packard Enterprise from $17.00 to $18.00 and gave the company a buy rating in a research report on Wednesday, June 2nd.
-Wells Fargo & Company upped their price objective on shares of Hewlett Packard Enterprise from $18.00 to $20.00 and gave the stock an overweight rating in a report on Friday.
+A number of research analysts recently weighed in on the company.
+Loop Capital lifted their target price on Hewlett Packard Enterprise from $11.00 to $15.00 and gave the company a hold rating in a report on Wednesday, June 2nd.
 They noted that the move was a valuation call.
-Finally, Barclays upped their price objective on shares of Hewlett Packard Enterprise from $15.00 to $16.00 and gave the stock an equal weight rating in a report on Wednesday, June 2nd.
-Two research analysts have rated the stock with a sell rating, four have issued a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $16.56.
+Morgan Stanley restated a hold rating and set a $18.00 price objective on shares of Hewlett Packard Enterprise in a research note on Friday, July 2nd.
+Evercore ISI upgraded Hewlett Packard Enterprise from an in-line rating to an outperform rating and boosted their price target for the stock from $16.00 to $20.00 in a research note on Sunday, July 25th.
+Zacks Investment Research lowered Hewlett Packard Enterprise from a hold rating to a strong sell rating and set a $14.00 price objective for the company. in a report on Wednesday, May 26th.
+Finally, Stifel Nicolaus assumed coverage on Hewlett Packard Enterprise in a report on Monday, May 17th.
+They issued a buy rating and a $20.00 price objective for the company.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and eight have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Hewlett Packard Enterprise currently has an average rating of Hold and an average target price of $16.56.

+The company also recently announced a quarterly dividend, which will be paid on Wednesday, October 6th.
+Shareholders of record on Monday, September 13th will be given a $0.12 dividend.
+The ex-dividend date of this dividend is Friday, September 10th.
+This represents a $0.48 dividend on an annualized basis and a yield of 3.27%.
+Hewlett Packard Enterprise’s dividend payout ratio (DPR) is 35.56%.

-In other news, EVP Alan Richard May sold 15,000 shares of the firm’s stock in a transaction dated Monday, June 7th.
-The shares were sold at an average price of $16.30, for a total transaction of $244,500.00.
-Following the sale, the executive vice president now owns 196,317 shares of the company’s stock, valued at approximately $3,199,967.10.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, SVP Thomas E. Black, Jr. sold 11,155 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
-The stock was sold at an average price of $15.64, for a total transaction of $174,464.20.
-Following the completion of the transaction, the senior vice president now directly owns 16,512 shares in the company, valued at approximately $258,247.68.
+In other news, CEO Irv Rothman sold 10,000 shares of the stock in a transaction on Wednesday, September 8th.
+The stock was sold at an average price of $14.96, for a total transaction of $149,600.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Thomas E. Black, Jr. sold 11,155 shares of the stock in a transaction on Tuesday, June 15th.
+The shares were sold at an average price of $15.64, for a total value of $174,464.20.
+Following the sale, the senior vice president now owns 16,512 shares of the company’s stock, valued at approximately $258,247.68.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 70,631 shares of company stock worth $1,142,144.
-Insiders own 0.52% of the company’s stock.
+Corporate insiders own 0.52% of the company’s stock.

 About Hewlett Packard Enterprise